IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 Finally, while the travel app provider GeoSure Global rates cities, not countries, its numerical ratings of Chinese cities follow a pattern worth remembering.

-So what’s China’s safety story according to the numbers?
+What’s China’s safety story according to the numbers?
 Very safe in some respects, and not so safe in others.

 What the Chinese Government Says